Fintech Product & Operational Systems

 But the cracks start appearing underneath.

-Support volume begins rising.
+• Support volume rises.

-Onboarding technically works; but creates downstream tickets.
+• Onboarding technically works; but creates downstream tickets.

-AI is introduced; but governance and consistency are unclear.
+• AI is introduced; but governance and consistency are unclear.

 Founders and senior leaders remain the escalation point for issues that should already be solved.